Rossello di Jacopo Franchi: Personal life

 Rossello di Jacopo Franchi was born in the year 1376 or 1377.
 He was most likely the son of Jacopo del Rosso and Catherine.
 His father and older brother, Nanni, both worked in the textile industry, as a wool-carder and a cloth cutter, respectively.
 Therefore, his entry into the arts was unexpected.
-The same can be said for Rossello's younger brother, Giunta, who was a painter as well.
+The same can be said of Rossello's younger brother, Giunta, who was also a painter.
 There is some speculation that there may have been ties to the Arte de Medici e Speziali through a relative.
 From what scholars have discerned, Rossello's life was that of a hardworking craftsman, with some assets and land, who was dealt his fair share of family troubles and frustrations with his children.

 Based on documents, it is presumed that Rossello's father died sometime between 1409 and 1416.
 However, Rossello himself was married by 1408 and had seven children, four of whom died in 1424 due to a stomach disorder.
 Two years later, in 1426, his first wife also died and was buried with her children at the family's parish church, S. Romolo.
 One year later he remarried to Mona Margherita, the sister of printmaker Giovanni di Piero di Bartolo Landi.
 Mona Margherita was married off with a dowry of 145 fiorini.
 Although the two did not have any children, three children from Rossello's previous marriage lived with them: Scolaio, Gismirante, and Palia.

-Rossello died on August 10, 1456, and was buried in the Basilica of San Lorenzo, Florence.
+Rossello died on 10 August 1456, and was buried in the Basilica of San Lorenzo, Florence.
 His testament, from 1450, declares that his estate was to be divided equally among his grandsons, Giovanni and Giunta, and any other legitimate children of Gismirante.
 In the event that any of his heirs had an untimely death, half of the estate was to be given to the S. Maria Nuovo and the other half to the Compagnia del Bigallo.
 Three gold fiorinis were also to be given to these institutions.
 Rossello's codicil was added six years later and was finished only four days before his death.
 The codicil served to elaborate on restrictions for his heirs.
 These restrictions came from Rossello's irritation towards his son regarding poor business dealings.
 Rossello died just four days after the codicil was finished, and his second wife, Mona, died fifteen months after him.